phanumat/Documentation/smartapp-web-services-developers-guide/tutorial-part2.rst

       '<h3>JSON Response</h3><br/>' + JSON.pretty_generate(json) + '<h3>Endpoint</h3><br/>' + uri
     end

-The above code simply makes a GET request to the SmartThings API endpoints service at ``https://graph.api.smartthings.com/api/smartapps/endpoints``, setting the ``"Authorization"`` HTTP header with the API token.
+The above code simply makes a GET request to the PEA HiVE API endpoints service at ``https://graph.api.PEA HiVE.com/api/smartapps/endpoints``, setting the ``"Authorization"`` HTTP header with the API token.

 The response is JSON that contains (among other things), the endpoint of our SmartApp.
 The JSON that is returned contains a key called  `uri` that we will use to build our endpoint URLs.
 There are other URL keys in the JSON, but the `uri` key is specific to the server that your SmartApp is on.